NavForesee: A Unified Vision-Language World Model for Hierarchical Planning and Dual-Horizon Navigation Prediction: Implementation Details

 \subsection{Training Details}

 We interleave the VLM planning training data and world model training data to jointly train NavForesee.
 The training batch size is set to 4, and the number of image observations is flexible, up to a maximum length of 20.
 Depth and semantic features are precomputed and loaded during training.
 We use the AdamW optimizer with an initial learning rate of $1\times10^{-5}$.
 Depth and semantics predictions are weighted with $\alpha = 0.25$ and $\beta = 0.3$.
 The model is trained for a total of 3 epochs on 64 NVIDIA H20 GPUs, with ViT parameters frozen.
-The fixed short-term prediction horizon is set to 4, and the number of predicted waypoints is set to 5.
+The fixed short-term prediction horizon is set to 5, same as the number of predicted waypoints.